safalbaral/KoiTime/README.md

 # KoiTime

-KoiTime is a beautiful Expo-powered React Native application designed to help users efficiently track time spent on tasks and projects.
+KoiTime is an Expo-powered React Native application designed to help users efficiently track time spent on tasks and projects.

-**Koi Time is still under development**

 ![Images of Koi Time](./images/KoiTime.png)

-## 🚀 Tech Stack
+## Tech Stack

 - **Frontend:** React Native with Expo
 - **State Management:** Redux
 - **Local Database:** SQLite
 - **UI Kit:** TWRNC

-## 🔥 Key Features
+## Key Features

-- 📊 Track time for multiple projects and tasks
+- Ability to track time for multiple projects and tasks
-- ⏱️ Intuitive interface for starting and stopping timers
-- 🏷️ Advanced task categorization with custom projects
+- Task categorization with custom projects
-- 📅 Comprehensive statistics for each project
+- Comprehensive statistics for each project
-- 🔒 Local data storage using SQLite
+- Local data storage using SQLite

-## 🛠️ Installation
+## Installation

 1. Clone this repository:
    ```